 That’s where SEO analytics comes in.

-SEO analytics is the process of measuring, analyzing, reporting, and acting on insights from the overwhelming amount of data at your fingertips.
+SEO analytics is the process of measuring, analyzing, reporting, and acting on insights from the overwhelming amount of search data at your fingertips.

 - What is SEO Analytics?

-- Step 1: Preparing to Succeed
+- Step 1: Preparing for Success

 - Step 2: Setting up the Right Analytics tools